-As an experienced website operations expert, I know that even in today's user experience-centric era, details such as website navigation contain huge optimization space.AnQiCMS as an efficient and flexible content management system, its powerful template functions provide us with enough "magic" to cope with various front-end display challenges.Today, let's talk about a common yet often overlooked issue: how to elegantly truncate the display of navigation item descriptions when they are too long in the AnQiCMS template.
+As an experienced website operations expert, I know that in today's user experience-centric era, even details like website navigation contain huge optimization space.AnQiCMS as an efficient and flexible content management system, its powerful template functions provide us with enough 'magic' to meet various front-end display challenges.Today, let's talk about a common yet often overlooked issue: how can we elegantly truncate the display of navigation item descriptions in the AnQiCMS template.

-The website navigation is the first window through which users explore the website content.An intuitive, concise, and responsive navigation system that can significantly improve user experience and even directly affect the conversion rate of the website.DescriptionThis field is used to provide more detailed information or SEO-related keywords.These descriptions undoubtedly enrich the context of navigation, but if not handled properly when displayed on the front end, overly long description text is easy to stretch the layout, especially on mobile devices, which can lead to a chaotic interface and have the opposite effect.
+The website navigation is the first window for users to explore the website content.A clear, concise, and responsive navigation system that can significantly improve user experience and even directly affect the conversion rate of the website.In the AnQiCMS backend, we can add a "navigation description" for navigation items (DescriptionThis field is used to provide more detailed information or SEO-related keywords.These descriptions undoubtedly enrich the context of navigation, but when displayed on the front end, if handled improperly, overly long description text can easily stretch the layout, especially on mobile devices, leading to a chaotic interface and the opposite effect.

-AnQiCMS knows that the flexibility of content display is crucial for operation.It uses a syntax similar to Django template engine, allowing content operators and front-end developers to easily customize page layout and data presentation.When it comes to the long description truncation of navigation, the template tags and filters (Filter) provided by AnQiCMS are exactly the tools to solve this problem.
+AnQiCMS understands that the flexibility of content display is crucial for operation.It adopts a syntax similar to the Django template engine, allowing content operators and front-end developers to easily customize page layouts and data presentation methods.When it comes to truncating long descriptions in navigation, the template tags and filters (Filter) provided by AnQiCMS are exactly the tools to solve this problem.

 For example, we might display navigation items in a template like this: